asliwinski23/School_District_Analysis/README.md

 ![District_Analysis](https://github.com/asliwinski23/School_District_Analysis/blob/main/Resources/District_Analysis.png)

 ### School Summary
-Of course, in the school-level summary, the only difference was Thomas High School's data as theirs was the only data that had invalid points of data.
-However, there was not a significant difference (<1%) in the percentage of students who passed the reading test, math test, and passed both the reading and math tests.
+Of course, in the school-level summary, the only difference was the row  for Thomas High School, as theirs was the only data that had invalid points of data.
+However, there was not a significant difference (<1%) in the percentage of students who passed the reading test, math test, and passed both the reading and math tests once 9th grade scores were omitted.

 Below is the final school summary:
 ![Per_School_Analysis](https://github.com/asliwinski23/School_District_Analysis/blob/main/Resources/Per_School_Analysis.png)